 Strengths: Seamless EFB integration.
 Auto-population from flight plans.
 Extensive endorsement library.
 Boeing-backed stability.

 Limitations: The logbook isn’t standalone.
-You’re paying $129.99–$389.99/year for the full EFB suite just to access the logbook.
+You’re paying $130-$390/year for the full EFB suite just to access the logbook.
 No Android support.
 If you already use a different EFB, the logbook alone doesn’t justify the cost.
-Logbook features are secondary to the EFB — it’s a bundled add-on, not a dedicated product.
+Logbook features are secondary to the EFB.
+It’s a bundled add-on, not a dedicated product.
+For a focused logbook-vs-logbook view, see our ForeFlight logbook alternative comparison.

 Best for: Airline pilots who need cross-platform support and roster import at a fair price.

 Wingman punches above its weight.
 The 250-hour free tier is the most generous in the market.
-Roster import works with 100+ airlines at 97.3% accuracy.
+Automatic roster import covers many airlines.
 It’s cross-platform (iOS, Android, web), which is a genuine advantage over Apple-only competitors.
 At $59/year for Pro, it’s significantly cheaper than LogTen or ForeFlight.

 Strengths: Cross-platform.
 Generous free tier.
 Aggressive pricing.
-Strong airline roster import.
+Automatic roster import.
 Good automation.

 Limitations: Smaller brand and community compared to LogTen (10,000+ users vs 160,000+).
 The website feels less polished than the app.
-Primarily airline-focused — GA pilots won’t benefit from roster import.
+Primarily airline-focused, so GA pilots won’t benefit from roster import.
 Their own blog ranks themselves #1 in every comparison, which doesn’t help credibility.

 Best for: Budget-conscious pilots, students, and anyone who refuses to pay for a logbook.